-- Summary Describe your skills, achievements, and work experience in a few sentences.
+- Summary Describe your skills, achievements, and work experience in your summary statement.
 Lead off with your most relevant skill, such as vision therapy or diagnosis of eye diseases, and pair up your abilities with related achievements.
 For example: “Seasoned optometrist with extensive background in performing vision therapy.
 Dependable Optometrist with years of experience in diagnosis of eye diseases.”

 - Work history Focus more on your accomplishments than your daily tasks, and supply details that illustrate how you’ve excelled.
 For example, it’s better to write “Examined 12 patients daily, treating a full range of vision problems” than “Examined patients on daily basis, treating a full range of vision problems.”